Property Tax Relief for Disabled Veterans

 - A service-connected permanent and total disability or disabilities, as

 determined by the United States Department of Veterans’ Affairs.
 OR

 - A 100% total and permanent disability rating from being a prisoner of war AND

-For more information on the changes to the Property Tax Relief Program read Public Chapter No. 481.
+For more information on the Property Tax Relief Program read the 2018 Property Tax Relief brochure.